Alokpatel45/VidyaSetu/README.md

-# eLearning2.0
+# VidtaSetu

 2.0 version of previous project

 ## Project Overview

-**eLearning2.0** is the next generation of the previous eLearning project, designed to provide an enhanced online learning experience.
+**VidtaSetu** is the next generation of the previous eLearning project, designed to provide an enhanced online learning experience.
 The repository contains the updated and improved version, aiming to deliver better features, performance, and usability.

 ## Features